Q: How many faculty members are there in the Applied Exercise Science program?

 A: The NSCA is the worldwide authority on strength and conditioning.
 It supports and disseminates research-based knowledge and its practical application to improve athletic performance and fitness.
 The ACSM is the largest and most respected sports medicine and exercise science organization in the world.
 The ACSM promotes and integrates scientific research, education, and practical application of sports medicine and exercise science, to maintain and enhance health, quality of life, fitness and physical performance.

 Q: What is the first time pass rate on accredited national certification examinations from the NSCA and ACSM?

 A: The AES five year average first-time pass rate on accredited national certification examinations from the NSCA and ACSM is 87%

 Q: What is the National Strength and Conditioning Association’s Educational Recognition Program (ERP)?

 A: The ERP recognizes that an academic institution's educational program meets educational guidelines recommended by the NSCA.
-We are proud to say that the ERP endorses our program.
+The Applied Exercise Science program has been endorsed by the NSCA ERP since 2006.